AndrewRadev/progressor/README.md

 The option `max_samples` is how many measurements will be retained.
 Those measurements will be averaged, and then those averages averaged to get a time-per-iteration estimate.
 A smaller number means giving more weight to later events, while a larger one would average over a larger amount of samples.
 The default is 100.

 The `formatter` is a callback that gets a progress object as an argument and you can return your own string to output on every loop.
+Check `LimitedSequence` and `UnlimitedSequence` for the available methods and accessors you can use.

 ## Related work